-(2) One Works Maintainer and one Equipment Operator positions are recommended for 2021 and 2022 respectively.
+(2) One additional Works Maintainer position is recommended for 2021 and one additional Equipment Operator position is recommended for 2022.

 SOLID WASTE MANAGEMENT FUND

 The Solid Waste Facility (SWF) is responsible for the disposal of waste in accordance with regulations and facilitates recycling.